fjod/Reinforced-wiki/Testing/Generate-Validation.md

 Since we have queue of the commands appearing in particular order in context of particular user input and particular data in channels and *we consider this behavior correct and complying with current business requirements* - we can automatically generate code that will validate this case and wrap it into regression data-driven unit test.

 In other words, as soon as we've got business logic scenario that satisfies business requirements, we can [[capture test data|Test-Data]] for it and produce code that validates the fact that this business logic under certain conditions *produces exactly desired set of commands*.
-This formal check is intended to be left in the code, can run without any infrastructure and will make as sure that the process of order creation works exactly the same as 10 years ago and we did not ruin it by new features, bugfixes and other code modifications.
+This formal check is intended to be left in the code, can run without any infrastructure and will make sure that the process of order creation works exactly the same as 10 years ago and we did not ruin it by new features, bugfixes and other code modifications.

 # How to generate validation code